 The scheduling slot that should be used to execute the code.
 Defaults to 'after_resets'.
+See Scheduling for possible values.

 The order for operations in the same scheduling slot.
 Defaults to the order of the Neu-ronGroup.

 Returns obj: Resetter

 A reference to the object that will be run.